 You’ve created a new approach named Neuropath Reset.
 What is it about?
 Why this name?

 What I learned towards the end in our centre and our clients , that yes we can help them heal and change with our Integrative programs and create even miracles; but there was something missing and that was giving them the tools to do it themselves also.
 I also learned that Shiatsu therapy on its own is not enough to help people with trauma and chronic conditions.
 My exposure to all the modalities and through my own personal growth and evolution from a therapist and clinic owner perspective, I put together a more comprehensive approach to support, educate and treat people.

 I started to create a language and architecture of healing and with it combined the many tools I acquired to create the NeuroPath Reset Method.
 Part of it is hands-on work combining shiatsu and working with the nervous system , part of it is coaching/guiding, spiritual work, Intuition and teaching tools.

 The other part is group work that my clients partake in.

 Initially I started to experiment and hold weekly groups of 10 – 15 people and teach them tools for self discovery, healing and trauma release.
 I taught the tools individually and then started to put them in a sequence, the result was powerful and profound.

 I kept twiking it and will continue to add to it I am sure , but for now it is a powerful process that I take these groups through.
-The beauty in it is that they acquire many tools of self regulation, assessment, release, alignment, resilience and release.
+The beauty in it is that they acquire many tools of self regulation, assessment, release, alignment, resilience.

 I always preface the experience with these words: